From the Ypres Salient to the Crucible of the Somme

 The beautiful rolling landscape of the Somme was originally a quiet live and let live sector for the British and German troops prior to July 1916.
 However, all this was to change with the build up and launch of one of the largest battles in history.
 The area was shelled for a solid seven days with the aim of shifting the Germans from their well dug entrenchments and fortifications.
 At 7.30am on the morning of the 1st July the soldiers of the British army went over the top to what they assumed would be certain victory.
 But by the end of the day British and Empire losses had totalled 19,240 dead and 57,470 casualties.
 It was indeed the bloodiest day for the British Army.

-Day One: Depart by coach from your chosen UK collection point and proceed to Dover for our channel crossing by ferry and then on to Ypres to check in to the Albion Hotel (located in the centre of Ypres).
+Day One: Depart by coach from your chosen UK collection point and proceed to Dover for our channel crossing by ferry and then on to Ypres to check in to our hotel (located in the centre of Ypres).
 With the rest of the day at your leisure, you can explore this historic and beautiful town visiting St Martin’s Cathedral and St George’s Chapel and finishing at the Menin Gate.
 Then enjoy a meal and one of the famous Belgium beers in the stunning Grote Markt before taking in the Last Post ceremony at the Menin Gate.

 Day Two: The morning sees us travel down to the Somme where we commence our battlefield tour at Delville Wood, ground that was hard fought over by the South African Brigade.
 We then travel along the Longueval Ridge to Caterpillar Valley Cemetery, past High Wood and on to the smallest wood on the Somme; Mametz Wood contested by the 38th Welsh Division, visiting the stunning Welsh Dragon Memorial which faces the wood.
 We then move on to Devonshire Trench, a place that is forever England.
 Lunch is taken at a local tea room (lunch included in price).